IGiotto12/cse15l-lab-reports/lab1.md

 ```
 cd lecture1/Hello.java
 ```
+\
 ## ls
-1. **ls** lists all the files and directories under current working directory
+1. **ls without any arguments** lists all the files and directories under current working directory
 ```
 ls
 ```